Sekumpul Waterfall is a huge twin waterfall in Singaraja Bali, with two 80 meter tall (260 foot) streams pouring out of the jungle treetops.

 Sekumpul Waterfall Without Guide (i.e. Registration Scam)

-Next, you will need to stop in Lemukih village and hike from the south entrance there, NOT from the north entrance at Sekumpul village (which has a metal gate where they WILL stop you).
+Next, you will need to stop in Lemukih village and hike from the south entrance there, not from the north entrance at Sekumpul village (which has a metal gate where they absolutely will stop you).

 The area is a bit confusing at first, but hopefully the pictures and map below will help.

 If the price was reasonable, I might be inclined to pay it just to help out the locals.
-But being forced to pay $30 per person for a short hike is not reasonable in my book.
+But being forced to pay up to $16 USD per person for a short hike is not reasonable in my book.

 Sekumpul Waterfall Entrance Fee / Ticket

-As of 2020, the legitimate entrance fee for Sekumpul Waterfall is only 15k IDR (~$1 USD).
+As of 2024, the legitimate entrance fee for Sekumpul Waterfall is still only 20k Rupiah (~$1 USD).

-You can see the entrance ticket in the picture above.
+You can see the entrance ticket in the picture above, although the price has gone up a little to 20k Rupiah now.

 How To Get To Sekumpul Waterfall